Wayne Gallman: New York Giants

-Gallman was drafted by the New York Giants in the fourth round, 140th overall, in the 2017 NFL Draft.
+Gallman was selected by the New York Giants in the fourth round, 140th overall, in the 2017 NFL draft.
 He was the 14th running back selected in that year's draft.
 Gallman made his NFL debut and scored his first NFL touchdown on October 1, 2017, in a loss to the Tampa Bay Buccaneers.
 This game coincided with his 23rd birthday.
 Overall, in his rookie season, he finished with 476 rushing yards to go along with 34 receptions for 193 receiving yards and a receiving touchdown.
 Gallman scored his first rushing touchdown in Week 17 against the Dallas Cowboys on a one-yard run.
 Overall, he finished the 2018 season with 176 rushing yards and rushing touchdown.

 In Week 4 of the 2019 season against the Washington Redskins, Gallman made his first start of the season due to an injury by Saquon Barkley.
 In the game, Gallman rushed 18 times for 63 yards and a touchdown and caught six passes for 55 yards and a touchdown in the 24–3 win.
 Overall, Gallman finished the 2019 season with 29 carries for 110 rushing yards and two rushing touchdowns to go along with 11 receptions for 102 receiving yards and one receiving touchdown.

 Gallman began the 2020 season as a backup to Barkley, but became the starting running back after Barkley was placed on injured reserve after Week 2.
 In Week 10 of the 2020 season against the Philadelphia Eagles, Gallman rushed 15 times for 53 yards and rushed for a career high two touchdowns in a 27–17 win.
 In Week 13 against the Seattle Seahawks, Gallman rushed for 135 yards during the 17–12 win.
 Gallman finished the 2020 season with career highs with 147 carries for 682 yards and 6 touchdowns along with 34 receptions for 193 yards and one receiving touchdown.
 Gallman became a free agent after the year.